 Progress against the Service's programme of fire safety audits at high-risk premises with sleeping risk continues.
 Our focus is on high-rise residential buildings.
-We share risk information with Prevention and Operational colleagues to improve the safety of residents in these buildings.
+Risk information is shared across Prevention, Protection and Response to improve the safety of residents in these buildings.